 Solomons Island is about 65 miles from Washington, DC, and about 80 miles from Baltimore, all along state highways.
-Mainly four-lane highways though.
+Mainly four-lane highways.

-The island is about two square miles in the shape of a burgee flag on a pole, with the pole connecting to the mainland and the burgee flying away from the Patuxent River toward the mainland.
-A one-and-quarter mile walk takes you around Solomons Island.
+The island is about two square miles in the shape of a small burgee flying on a pole, with the pole connecting to the mainland and the flag on the other end blowing toward the mainland.
+A one-and-a-quarter-mile walk takes you around Solomons Island.

 It’s an island due to a canal cut through a narrow part of the land.
-That short canal, called the tide box, controls the water-flow and tidal currents in the harbor between the island and mainland.
+That short canal, called the tide box, controls the water flow and tidal currents in the harbor between the island and the mainland.

-The ‘flag’ end of the island, where it widens, has a beautiful residential neighborhood and the Chesapeake Biological Laboratory, doing research on how to keep the Chesapeake Bay healthy.
+The ‘flag’ end of the island, where it widens, has a beautiful residential neighborhood and the Chesapeake Biological Laboratory, researching how to keep the Chesapeake Bay healthy.
 It’s the oldest state-supported marine laboratory on the East Coast, part of the University of Maryland.